apache/systemds/docs/algorithms-clustering.md

 The number of categories and the number of clusters ($k$) do not have to be equal.
-A same-category pair of records clustered into the same cluster is viewed as a “true positive,” a different-category pair clustered together is a “false positive,” a same-category pair clustered apart is a “false negative” etc.
+A same-category pair of records clustered into the same cluster is viewed as a "true positive," a different-category pair clustered together is a "false positive," a same-category pair clustered apart is a "false negative" etc.

 ### Usage